junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 #### draft notes

-> Bobby's camp is found by the angels again, Jimmy can't escape like others, offers to sacrifice himself to save Bobby etc. to buy them time, gets taken by the angels again, taken back to angel base camp
+> Jimmy can't escape like others, offers to sacrifice himself to save Bobby etc. to buy them time, gets taken by the angels again, taken back to angel base camp
 >
 > Other angels say, "Look, isn't that the vessel Castiel said didn't comply?
 Should we help him fix it?"
 They start to torture Jimmy.
 >